MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-print-goods-and-service-tax-settlement-reports.md

 ms.date: 10/01/2018
 ms.author: bholtorf
 ms.translationtype: HT
-ms.sourcegitcommit: 046a42582dc66368fded90a4bb45add71a95d979
+ms.sourcegitcommit: caf7cf5afe370af0c4294c794c0ff9bc8ff4c31c
-ms.openlocfilehash: 8a89135c129d6cd286b69412cdb625ac2f3b5794
+ms.openlocfilehash: f62412a2f95fb154a77c3e8cbbd4986de928be9a
 ms.contentlocale: en-au
-ms.lasthandoff: 07/02/2018
+ms.lasthandoff: 11/22/2018

 ---
 # <a name="print-goods-and-service-tax-settlement-reports"></a>Print Goods and Service Tax Settlement Reports
 You must submit a periodic report of goods and services tax (GST) settlement.
 You can create this settlement from the **BAS Calc.
-Schedule List** window.
+Schedule List** page.

 ### <a name="to-print-a-goods-and-service-tax-settlement"></a>To print a goods and service tax settlement
 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Calculate GST Statement**, and then choose the related link.